-Rene is the third student to join the
+Rene was the third student to join the

 Goodwin laboratory from the Republic of Cameroon.
 He began his

 studies at Auburn University in the Fall of 2013, and joined the

 lab in January 2014.
-Rene is working on a new research project
+Rene worked on a new research project

-for

-as a target for the development of new leads for antitubercular
+for the development of new leads for antitubercular agents.
+Rene

 mechanisms of catalysis and as well as mechanisms of inhibition by